 In the early 1970s, the concept of a “disaster” movie was still new: gather a group of celebrities, set up some conflicts, put them through hell, and see who survives.
 Airport, about a plane threatened with a bomb, kicked it off in 1969 and brought together, among others, Dean Martin, Burt Lancaster, and Jacqueline Bisset.
 Three years later, producer Irwin Allen did them one better with The Poseidon Adventure, taking place on a cruise ship that is capsized by a tidal wave with the remaining passengers — including Gene Hackman, Shelley Winters, and Ernest Borgnine — having to climb deck by deck to get to the bottom of the ship before it sinks.
 And the people of Gilligan’s Island thought they had it tough!

-This year The Poseidon Adventure is celebrating its 50th anniversary, and what follows is a look at the careers of that film’s roster of stars.
+The Poseidon Adventure recently celebrated its 50th anniversary, and what follows is a look at the careers of that film’s roster of stars.

 Gene Hackman (Reverend Frank Scott)